-If neither of these military lease termination statutes applies, there still may be some special circumstance addressed by North Carolina law that allows for early termination of your lease.
-These special circumstances include serious damage to the premises not caused by the tenant, foreclosure on the rented premises, or the tenant being the victim of sexual assault, stalking, or domestic violence.
+If neither of these military lease termination statutes applies, there still may be some special circumstance addressed by state law that allows for early termination of your lease.
+In North Carolina these special circumstances include serious damage to the premises not caused by the tenant, foreclosure on the rented premises, or the tenant being the victim of sexual assault, stalking, or domestic violence.

 13. Q. Can I terminate my lease early if the premises are seriously damaged by flood or hurricane or some other event not caused by the tenant?

 North Carolina General Statute 42-12 provides that if the rental residence is damaged so badly that it cannot be made reasonably fit, except at a cost in excess of one year’s rent, the tenant may terminate the lease without penalty.
 However, the tenant must pay the landlord rent up to the time of the damage and must notify the landlord of intent to terminate in writing and within ten days of the damage.
 Read the lease carefully.
 This provision of the law only applies if the lease does not contain some other arrangement concerning destruction of the premises.
 Many of them do.

 14. Q. Are there circumstances other than those addressed by North Carolina General Statute 42-12, under which I can terminate a lease as a result of significant damage that neither I nor my guests caused?